Back to School Sale: $100 OFF Sitewide Shop now

 hair loss

 As the name sounds, hair loss means losing your hair.
 This is a prevalent issue, especially among older women.
 According to a study , 40% of all women experience hair loss to some extent by the time they reach age 40.
 As said earlier, losing a few strands of your hair is quite normal.
-And in fact, hair loss should ordinarily not be a problem, as the body works so that lost hair is replaced with new hair.
-However, in this condition, this doesn’t always happen.
+In fact, hair loss should ordinarily not be a problem, as the body works so that lost hair is replaced with new hair.
+However, this doesn’t always happen in this condition.
 Hair loss occurs gradually, and they are not replaced.

 The rate of hair loss can vary significantly depending on the cause.
 While some happen gradually over a long period, some happen very abruptly.
-The loss can also be long-lasting or temporary, which also depends on the cause of the hair loss.
-Speaking of the causes of hair loss, there are many reasons for hair loss, and they pose different levels of danger to the integrity of your hair.
-However, before we get to that, below are the common symptoms of hair loss.
+The loss can also be long-lasting or temporary, depending on the cause of the hair loss.
+There are many reasons for hair loss, and they pose different levels of danger to the integrity of your hair.
+However, before we get to that, below are the common hair loss symptoms.

 Symptoms of Hair Loss

 There are different ways to check if you have hair loss, the most common of which is the pull test used by dermatologists everywhere.
-It involves grabbing a handful of your hair from different parts of your scalp and lightly tugging on them.
-If six or more strands of hair fall out, it shows you may be suffering from hair loss.
+It involves grabbing a handful of hair from different parts of your scalp and lightly tugging on it.
+If six or more strands of hair fall out, you may be suffering from hair loss.

 The Pull Test may not be absolute, as the main clue of alopecia is losing more hair than usual, which may be pretty challenging to identify.
 Hence, the following symptoms will help you make a more informed decision.